StanfordBioinformatics/encode_utils/docs/examples.rst

   2. read-only, and
   3. non-submittable.

-as indicated in the profile (JSON schema) for the record of interst.
+as indicated in the profile (JSON schema) of the record of interst.
 The Portal would most likely reject or silently ignore any attempt to remove such properties, nonetheless, to be a good citizen, this client performs these checks regardless for good measure.

 It should also be noted that some properties simply can't be deleted.
-For example, and attempt to delete the `aliases` property will only empty out its list.
+For example, any attempt to delete the `aliases` property will only empty out its list.